haesoochung/LAN-HDR/README.md

 conda env create -f lan-hdr.yml
 ```
 #### Data preparation
 1. Download the [DeepHDRVideo-Dataset](https://github.com/guanyingc/DeepHDRVideo-Dataset/) for training and testing.
+(All the data can be downloaded from the provided Onedrive link.)
 2. Locate the downloaded datasets to "data" folder.

 ## Training